lookuptax/lookup-guide/docs/how-to-verify/bin-bangladesh.md

 ## BIN verification on NBR website

 BIN (Business Identification Number) search option is available for free on the Bangladesh Nation Board of Revenue(NBR) website.
 You can access the BIN search [here](https://nbr.gov.bd/fourteen-digit-bin-search/eng).
-This search allow you to serach for all companies in Bnagladesh.
+This search allows you to search for all companies in Bnagladesh.
 This tools allows you to search for the old 13 digit BIN numbers as well as the new 9 digit e-BIN numbers

 <table align="center" border="0px" border-color="#dedede"><tr><td>